openshift/enhancements/enhancements/kubelet/virtualization-higher-workload-density.md

 * Fit more virtual machines onto a node once higher workload density is enabled
 * Integrate well with [KSM] and [FPR]
+* Protect the node from resource starvation upon high swapping activity.

 #### Usability